CubsResearch/data-engineer-exercise/README.md

 ### Some helpful notes:
 - MLB Sport ID is 1.
+- Within a game, there is a hierarchy of plays and events, where each play contains multiple events.
+Plays can be thought of at-bats or plate appearances, whereas events can be thought of as pitches or other actions that happen during an at-bat, such as stolen bases.
+You can assume the batter and pitcher are constant for all events within a play.
+- In the MLB API, exit-velocity is referred to as `launchSpeed` and can be found within the `hitData` object of a pitch (only some pitches).
 - You know a game is completed when it has a `abstractGameCode` or `statusCode` of `F`.
 - Feel free to use any modules available via pip (or your language's similar package management system).
 Include a requirements.txt file that lists the dependencies.
 - Your code can assume the tables it uses have already been created.
 That is, it doesn't need to automatically create the tables.